 What will happen during a phone call with EnFact?

 EnFact will let you know that they are calling on behalf of 3Rivers.
 They may ask a few questions to verify your identity, and will then ask you to verify recent transaction activity on your card (for example, "Did you recently make a purchase in the amount of $14.92 at ABC gas station?")

 Listen carefully and feel free to ask for clarification, or for them to repeat the dollar amounts and merchant names if needed.

 If you're able to confirm that you're the one who made the transactions, the call will wrap up.
-If you confirm that the activity is fraudulent, more steps will be taken (see below.)
+If you confirm that the activity is fraudulent, more steps will be taken (see below).

-What if I miss the call?
+What if I miss a phone call from EnFact?

 What if you don't have my phone number?

 We ask that you take a moment to confirm that we have ALL of your current phone numbers on file with us, including home and mobile numbers.
 EnFact will call any number you have listed on file in an attempt to alert you of unusual activity.
 You can make sure your information is up-to-date by updating your contact details within online or mobile banking, calling us at 800.825.3641, or stopping into your nearest branch.